Azure/azure-event-hubs/csharp/samples/SampleSender/getting-started-sending.md

 ### Create a console application

-1. Launch Visual Studio and create a new Console application.
+1. Launch Visual Studio and create a new .NET Core console application.

 ### Add the Event Hubs NuGet package